 The syllabus conveys information about expectations for the quality of work you expect from your students and shows students how they should prepare for class and also the exam.

 Having said the above, you can download the following syllabus here: Mathematics, English, Physics, Chemistry, Biology, Agricultural science, Yoruba, Hausa, Igbo, Economics, Geography, Financial Accounting, Commerce, Civic Education, Data processing, further mathematics, Government, History, Literature in English, Technical Drawing.

-New WAEC (GCE) Syllabus
+New WAEC (GCE) Syllabus In PDF

 - English Language